NOTE: This overview map is schematic only. Please use the more detailed Google maps in each stage for accurate directions.

 The idea behind it is to enable you to get ‘under the skin’ of the capital in potentially one long summer’s day walk, which is about 25 miles in total.
 Or you can break it down into four stages of roughly equal length and dwell more along the way and perhaps take the suggested diversions.

 One of my favourite recent initiatives is the campaign to make London the world’s first National Park City; in their words “a city where people and nature are better connected.
 A city that is rich with wildlife and every child benefits from exploring, playing and learning outdoors.
 A city where we all enjoy high-quality green spaces, the air is clean to breathe and it’s a pleasure to swim in its rivers.”
 Incredibly, London has 3,000 parks, 13,000 species of wildlife and 47% of its surface area is green spaces.
-Why not sign up to support the campaign?
+Mayor Sadiq Khan has recently backed the plan, so it is gaining momentum.
+Why not sign up to support the campaign too?

 So, ultimately this walk is also a celebration of a huge urban regeneration success story that has the power to transform the way we live in cities in the future.

 THE ROUTE – full description and route map can be found for each stage in separate blogs

 Stage 1: King’s Cross to Olympic Park (9.6-13 km, 6-8 miles)

 This first stage starts and ends with two extraordinary regenerations – at the start the King’s Cross area now called N1, comprising a dozen public spaces, good buildings and a great canal side; and at the end the Olympic Park, a vast green space with great legacy sports facilities; in between, the smart streets of Islington, progressing through the cool Hackney and Hoxton to Fish Island, a story of gentrification and the search for individuality.

 Stage 2: Olympic Park to Tower Hill (9.3 km, 5.8 miles)